rikkijprince/rikkijprince/README.md

-- 👋 Hi, I’m Rikki J Prince, author of the Sarah Mackay saga and many other works.
+- 👋 Hi, I’m /bRikki J Prince/b, author of the Sarah Mackay saga and many other works.
 - 👀 I’m interested in languages, the natural sciences (especially physics), technology, cosmmology, philosophy, and psychology, amongst others.
 - 🌱 I’m currently writing and actively on all these topics, and looking for readers who share my interests.
 - 💞️ I’m open to AI ghostwriting projects, and willing to help companies create their own AI agents.